-Pioneered a new form of pro bono assistance for alleged victims of miscarriages of justice in the UK
+Pioneered a new form of pro bono assistance for alleged innocent victims of wrongful convictions in the UK

-2005-2015, I was founder and director of the University of Bristol Innocence Project (UoBIP), the first innocence project in the UK dedicated to investigating alleged wrongful convictions.
-More specifically, student volunteers investigated alleged wrongful convictions under my supervision on a pro bono basis, with input from criminal appeal lawyers and forensic experts where appropriate.
-The University of Bristol Innocence Project (UoBIP) contributed to the first ever case referrals by the Criminal Cases Review Commission (R v Hall, 20110 and the Scottish Criminal Cases Review Commission (Beck v Her Majesty’s Advocate, 2013) back to the Court of Appeal (Criminal Division) and the High Court of Justiciary, respectively, following submissions/applications by a UK innocence project.
+2005-2015, founder/director of the University of Bristol Innocence Project (UoBIP), the first innocence project in the UK dedicated to investigating alleged wrongful convictions.
+Student volunteers investigated alleged wrongful convictions under my supervision on a pro bono basis, with input from criminal appeal lawyers and forensic experts where appropriate.
+The University of Bristol Innocence Project (UoBIP) contributed to the first ever case referrals by the Criminal Cases Review Commission (R v Hall, 20110) and the Scottish Criminal Cases Review Commission (Beck v Her Majesty’s Advocate, 2013) back to the Court of Appeal (Criminal Division) and the High Court of Justiciary, respectively, following submissions/applications by a UK innocence project.

-2004-2015, I was founder and director of Innocence Network UK (INUK), which saw me facilitate the setting up of, and support the subsequent running of, innocence projects, like those that originated in the United States, dedicated to investigating and overturning wrongful convictions.
-Under the auspices of Innocence Network UK (INUK), 36 Innocence Projects were established in the UK, 35 in universities and one in the London office of an American corporate law firm.
+2004-2015, founder/director of Innocence Network UK (INUK), which saw me facilitate the setting up, and support the subsequent running, of 36 Innocence Projects in the UK dedicated to investigating and overturning wrongful convictions, like those that originated in the United States.
 In December 2014, Dwaine George’s conviction for murder became the first case overturned by an innocence project in the UK.
 It followed a referral by Innocence Network UK (INUK) to a member innocence project to follow up on identified lines of further investigation.

 Influenced a new regime for dealing with prisoners maintaining innocence

-2006: Invited by Bruce Kent, Chair of Progressing Prisoners Maintaining Innocence (PPMI), to give a presentation at the House of Commons based on my research on prisoners maintaining innocence, May.
+2006: Invited by Bruce Kent, Chair, Progressing Prisoners Maintaining Innocence (PPMI), to give a presentation at the House of Commons based on my research on prisoners maintaining innocence, May.

 2005: Invited by the Home Office to consult senior representatives of criminal justice system agencies (Parole Board, Criminal Cases Review Commission, prisons, probation, prison psychology) on my research on the obstacles and barriers to progression and release for prisoners maintaining innocence, Home Office, London, July.